UOFL-CSL/iobs/README.md

 # Linux I/O Benchmark for Schedulers (iobs)

 An I/O workload automation and metric analysis tool used to gauge the performance of a device.
-It provides a means of automating commonly run workloads with tools such as `fio`.
+It provides a means of automating commonly run workloads with tools such as `fio` and `filebench`.

 ## Why Should I Use This?

 The goal of `iobs` is to decrease the amount of manual work involved in running I/O experiments on devices.

-Commonly used tools for running workloads, such as `fio` are well suited for providing a means of benchmarking a device.
+Commonly used tools for running workloads, such as `fio` and `filebench` are well suited for providing a means of benchmarking a device.
 However, when utilizing other tools or running multiple workloads with slight variations, the number of configuration  changes and formatting differences between tools makes for an inefficient amount of manual work required to consolidate the results.

 The biggest advantage of `iobs` is the reduction in work required to run many experiments with different combinations of configurations.